 “The trees are our lungs, the rivers our circulation, the air our breath, and the earth our body” –Deepak Chopra

-This year marks the 50th anniversary of Earth Day.
+April 22 is Earth Day.
 Started in 1970, it began as a day to bring awareness to the intimate connection between the health of our environment and our collective public health.
 It’s not just an esoteric philosophical idea that we are intimately connected to the environment.
 In fact, a foundational concept in the traditional healing system of Ayurveda is that the environment, or Earth, is our extended physical body.

 Ayurveda is a complete medical system that is based on the basic principles of nature.
 It explains that you are part of the entire ecosystem of nature and encourages you to live in alignment with the rhythms of the Earth in order to stay healthy.
 According to this philosophy, there is no real separation between the Earth and your body, but that you erroneously have the perception that you are separate, when in fact the matter within your body is the same matter that makes up the Earth.
 What this means is that anything that is happening to the Earth is happening within your body.

 In fact, research has shown that many of the chemicals and pollutants that fill the air, water, and soil are also floating around in your bloodstream and can be stored in your tissues.
 In addition, the depletion of natural bacteria in the soil is reflected in the depletion of these natural bacteria in your gut.
 The lack of mineral content in the soil, from modern agricultural practices, has created a food supply lacking in the concentration of nutrients that used to exist in these foods.
 When the Earth is unhealthy, so are you.
 Although this sounds daunting, it’s not all bad news.